 The psoas muscle is a long muscle located on either side of the lumbar vertebra to the lower aspect of the pelvis.
 It is responsible for hip flexion and is the primary connector between the trunk and the lower limbs.

-The psoas muscle is a major contributor to stabilizing the spine and for maintaining posture.
-It also stabilizes the sacroillac and hip joints contributing to postural function.
+The psoas muscle significantly contributes to stabilizing the spine and maintains posture.
+It also stabilizes the sacroillac and hip joints contributing to posture.

 It's major function is flexion of the thigh at the hip.
-It can also laterally rotate and abduct the thigh.
-In action. the psoas muscle allows us to walk, run, sit and jump.
+It can also rotate and abduct the thigh.
+In action, the psoas muscle allows us to walk, run, sit and jump.